 Patients who are told their disease is unresectable elsewhere often seek treatment at Fox Chase.
 Sometimes a combination of radiation therapy and chemotherapy can be given prior to surgery in an effort to render surgical removal of the tumor possible.

-John P. Hoffman, MD, FACS, Yun Shin Chun, MD, John Michael Daly, MD, FACS, Nestor F. Esnaola, MD, MPH, MBA, FACS, Andreas Karachristos, MD, and James C. Watson, MD, FACS are experts in complex pancreatic surgeries.
+John P. Hoffman, MD, FACS, John Michael Daly, MD, FACS, Nestor F. Esnaola, MD, MPH, MBA, FACS, and Andreas Karachristos, MD, are experts in complex pancreatic surgeries.
 They have successfully treated patients, including Bill Demesquita, who have very rare tumors, such as an osteoclast-like giant cell carcinoma (less than 50 reported cases in the world).

 Their experience, with surgical volumes that rank in the top quarter in the country, results in the best possible outcomes.
 Each is constantly working to develop new approaches to effectively treat this cancer by offering minimally-invasive (laparoscopic) surgery where appropriate and continuing to optimize the use of other cancer therapies with surgery.